New Zealand Globster: Contemporary reports

 Photograph of the New Zealand Globster.
 Source: Greenwell, J.R.
 (1988).
 "Bermuda blob remains unidentified".
 ISC Newsletter 7 (3): 1-6.
 (Reproduced in Ellis, R. (1994).
 Monsters of the Sea.
 Robert Hale, London. p.
 316.)

 The Auckland Star reported the find on its front page of 23 March 1965.
 At that time the carcass was 20 ft long.
 It had a tough 1/4 inch thick hide, under which was a thin layer of what appeared to be fat, then solid meat.
 It was covered in what appeared to be "sand-matted grey hair four to six inches long".
-A Marine Department officer who had seen it more than a week earlier, said it had then been 30 ft long by about 8 ft.
+A Marine Department officer who had seen it more than a week earlier, said it had then been 30 ft long by about 8 ft wide.
 The carcass was 15 miles from the southern end of the beach, and the article included two photographs of it.
-Shown photographs, John Morton, head of the zoology department at the University of Auckland, said, "You can rule out whales because of the hair, and you can rule out sea elephants and sea cows because of its size.
+When shown the photographs, John Morton, head of the zoology department at the University of Auckland, said, "You can rule out whales because of the hair, and you can rule out sea elephants and sea cows because of its size.
 I can't think of anything it resembles."
 The article said that theories on the object ranged from "a sea monster" to "an unusual elephant which had died at sea", without indicating who raised these theories.

 The following day, 24 March 1965, the Auckland Star reported that "Laboratory tests by Auckland University zoology specialists on parts of the 'hairy' mass washed up on Muriwai Beach today identified it as the 'very decomposed' remains of a whale."
 Senior students had visited the carcass the previous evening and cut a sizeable chunk from it.
 "Senior zoology lecturer Miss J. Robb said today the skin and most of the blubber had been scoured or eaten off the huge mound of flesh, leaving a fibrous tissue which had been so uniformly shredded it looked like hair.
 'We are positive of our identification,' said Miss Robb.
 'It is a very dead, very smelly whale.'"
 Neither article in the Auckland Star mentioned the term "globster".